Pain Relief for Arthritis

 Those suffering from arthritis typically report sore or stiff muscles when they wake up in the morning, but the discomfort tends to fade throughout the day.
 Arthritis can cause pain when you exercise or work, and the pain may go away after you stop doing that activity.
 The painful joints may even make a “popping” or “clicking” sound when moved, which could be a sign that you are experiencing arthritic symptoms.
 The affected joint may also be sensitive or painful to the touch.

 According to WebMD, those suffering from arthritic pains can greatly benefit from physical therapy.
 One of our dedicated Bonaire physical therapists will conduct a physical evaluation to determine what the best course of treatment will be for you.
 Depending on the nature of our condition, your treatment plan may include weight management to help ease some stress on your joints, or posture improvement to relieve stiffness and prevent injury.
 Your physical therapist will also provide specific techniques for alleviating pain, which may include thermal therapies, manual therapy, or ultrasound.

 Physical therapy treatments are aimed at relieving pain and reducing the amount of stress and stiffness surrounding your joints.
-If you are experiencing arthritic symptoms and you are looking to find pain relief for arthritis, contact our Pinnacle Physical Therapy & Sports Medicine office today at Warner Robins, GA center!
+If you are experiencing arthritic symptoms and you are looking to find pain relief for arthritis, contact our Pinnacle Physical Therapy & Sports Medicine office today at Bonaire, GA center!
 Get pain relief for arthritis with physical therapy.
 Our dedicated physical therapists at Pinnacle Physical Therapy and Sports Medicine will be happy to help you find the relief you need.